 \subsubsection{Reconstructions with data that approximate a smooth manifold.}

 When dealing with inverse problems, it is assumed that the data set $X$ comes from some unknown Riemannian manifold $\tilde M$, and moreover some {\it a priori} bounds on the geometry of this manifold are given.
 Applying Theorem \ref{t:manifold} to this data set yields another manifold $M$ which is $(1+C\de r^{-1},C\de)$-quasi-isometric to~$\tilde M$.
-One naturally asks what information about the original manifold $\tilde M$ can be recovered.
+One naturally asks what information about the original manifold $\tilde M$ can be recovered, {in particular, if the topological and differentiable type of the manifold $\tilde M$ can be determined using the set $X$}.
 An answer is given by the following proposition.

-\begin{proposition}[{cf.\ Theorem 8.19 in \cite{Gr}}] There exist $\sigma_0=\sigma_0(n)>0$ and $C=C(n)>0$ such that the following holds.
+\begin{proposition}[{cf.\ Theorem 8.19 in \cite{Gr}}] There exist ${\kappa_0}>0$ and $\cthree>0$ such that the following holds.
 Let $M$ and $\tilde M$ be complete Riemannian $n$-manifolds with $|\Sec_M|\le K$ and $|\Sec_{\tilde M}|\le K$, where $K>0$.

-Let $0<\sigma<\sigma_0$ and assume that $M$ and $\tilde M$ are $(1+\sigma,\sigma r)$-quasi-isometric, where $ r < \min\{ (\sigma/K)^{1/2}, \inj_M, \inj_{\tilde M} \} . $
+Let $0<{\kappa}<{\kappa_0}$ and assume that $M$ and $\tilde M$ are $(1+{\kappa},{\kappa} r)$-quasi-isometric, where $ r < \min\{({\kappa}/K)^{1/2}, \inj_M, \inj_{\tilde M} \} . $